 As the 2010 explosion on Deepwater Horizon demonstrated, employment on an oil rig is hazardous.
-Oil platform accidents can be caused by a variety of dangerous situations, such as equipment failure, stormy weather, vessel collision, structure deterioration, human error, and more.
-Injuries that result range from major to minor impairment, including broken limbs, brain, spine or back trauma, burns, and can even be fatal.
+An oil rig accident can be caused by a variety of dangerous situations, such as equipment failure, stormy weather, vessel collision, structure deterioration, human error, and more.
+Injuries that may result range from major to minor impairment, including broken limbs, brain, spine or back trauma and burns.
+Injuries cause by an oil rig accident can even be fatal.
 This is why it is vital for companies that operate offshore oil rig platforms to keep safety in mind.

 Fortunately, not every drill rig accident is as extreme as the Deepwater Horizon.
 But an accident that injures an offshore employee can lead to prolonged recovery periods, expensive medical bills, and other unplanned hassles for them and their family.
 A drill rig accident can happen anytime, but many are found to have been preventable.
 If a company’s negligent management of operations led to your accident, they should be held accountable.
 A maritime lawyer will be able to help take your case to court and use their expertise to give you the best representation possible.